Adhi Kot

 Adhi Kot is a village and one of the 51 Union Councils (administrative subdivisions) of Khushab District in the Punjab Province of Pakistan.

 History

 The Adhi Kot meteorite landed in the area on 1 May 1919.
 The meteorite, known as the Adhi Kot stone, fell at at 12PM, 15 mi north of station Nurpur, Shahpur District (the area was part of the Shahpur District during British Rule).

-Gul Asghar khan Baghoor, a member of the National Assembly (MNA) of Pakistan since February 2024, belongs to Adhi Kot.
+Gul Asghar Khan, a member of the National Assembly (MNA) of Pakistan since February 2024, belongs to Adhi Kot.